 My editor at The Journal-Gazette, Craig Klugman, agreed to give me a leave of absence to write the book, a favor I appreciate even more in hindsight.
 Not many editors would let their only sports columnist take a leave to write a book.
 I was paid half my salary to write a column for each Sunday's paper so that I could survive.
 I rented out my condo in Indianapolis and rented a two-bedroom apartment in a large complex in West Lafayette.

-Purdue went on to win the Big Ten title by two games, but lost in the third round of the NCAA tournament, to Kansas State.
-It seemed an upset at the time, but not so much in retrospect.
-Mitch Richmond, who banked in a three-pointer from the top of the key in that game, was voted the NBA's Rookie of the Year the following year, and went on to be named to the Naismith Hall of Fame.
+That Purdue team went on to win the Big Ten title by two games, but lost in the third round of the NCAA tournament, to Kansas State.
+It seemed an upset at the time but not so much in retrospect.
+Mitch Richmond, who banked in a three-pointer from the top of the key in that game (always a bad omen), was voted the NBA's Rookie of the Year the following year and went on to be named to the Naismith Hall of Fame.
 Another K State player, Steven Henson, played in seven NBA seasons as a backup point guard.
 Purdue had no player who came close to matching those feats, so maybe the best team won.

 I wound up giving up the column and going back to covering Purdue as a beat reporter in order to stay in Indy.
 That was enjoyable, too, and easier than ever because of the connections and knowledge I had gained from writing Passion Play, but it still was a disappointment.
 I felt betrayed.

 I stayed in that role for two seasons, filling in by covering Colts home games and writing occasional stories on the Pacers and other events in central Indiana.
 The breaking point, however, came when I was told I probably would have to move back to Fort Wayne to help fill in on the desk at night to put out the paper.
 That was the idea put forth by a new managing editor, whom I had never met or talked with, and it made no sense to me.
-It was working out well to have me in Indy, and I thought after 11 years with the newspaper, and winning several writing awards, I deserved the opportunity to be a full-time writer.
-I also was settled in Indy, which was booming, and didn't want to go back to living in a smaller city.
+It had worked out well for the newspaper to have me in Indy and I thought after 11 years with it, and winning several writing awards, I deserved the opportunity to be a full-time writer.
+I also was re-settled in my hometown, which was booming, and didn't want to uproot myself again.

 And so I became a freelancer.